baigal17/Project-1/README.md

 All data will be pulled from Alpaca.

 ### Next steps
-- [ ] Contact other group members
+- [x] Contact other group members
-- [ ] Assuming they like it, begin wireframing/blueprinting the project
+- [x] Assuming they like it, begin wireframing/blueprinting the project
 - [ ] Assign roles

+### Roles
+2 people on analysis and 2 on visualization.

+### Vizualizations
+Line graphs, geoviz inspired graphics, Monte Carlo projections for every cryptocurrency in our scope.

+### User CLI
+User can specify via their CL the scope of the analysis performed, although, for our presentation, we will analyze as much as possible.
+Top 5 performing, Top 5 most volatile, Everything, Top 5 by Market Cap

 ### Members
 1. Becca